-A hard hat is a type of helmet that is primarily used in work environments including construction and industrial sites, to protect the head of the wearer from injuries.
+A hard hat is a type of helmet primarily used in work environments, including construction and industrial sites, to protect the wearer’s head from injuries.

-These injuries occur when falling objects land on the head of the user, flying objects hit the user’s head, or the user falls on their head onto a dangerous or hard object or even gets electrified.
-So, do you know how often should hard hats be inspected?
+These injuries occur when falling objects land on the user’s head, flying objects hit the user’s head, or the user falls on their head onto a dangerous or hard object or even gets electrified.
+So, do you know how often hard hats should be inspected?

 Hard Hats Be Inspected